-Some techniques can help decrease this response and the earlier you try these techniques the easier it is to help interrupt the pattern.
-The techniques focus on helping you relax more before treatment and enhance feelings of control.
+This response can be reduced through certain techniques and the earlier you employ these techniques the easier it will be to interrupt the pattern.
+The techniques focus on enhancing feelings of control and relaxation before treatment.

 This is a type of behavioural therapy based on the principle of classical conditioning.This therapy aims to remove the fear response of a phobia, and substitute a relaxation response to the conditional stimulus gradually using counter-conditioning.
 The patient works their way through, visualising each anxiety provoking event while engaging in the relaxation response.

 Hypnosis may help treat symptoms of anxiety, phobias and post-traumatic stress.
 It is a trance-like mental state in which people experience increased attention, concentration, and suggestibility.
 While hypnosis is often described as a sleep-like state, it is better expressed as a state of focused attention, heightened suggestibility, and vivid fantasies.
 People in a hypnotic state often seem sleepy and zoned out, but in reality, they are in a state of hyper-awareness.